 Here are the 3 videos you'll get when you order the Cultured Dairy eBook:

 - Video: About Cultured Dairy — How to choose your milk, pick a culture and get started fast!
 The most valuable 10 minutes you’ll spend today.

 - Video: Clabber — Make your very first cheese right now.
 No starter needed.
 No special tools.
 Yes, it really is this simple.

 - Video: Ricotta Cheese — Are you swimming in left-over whey?
 Here’s how to get every last bit of protein-rich goodness out of your milk.
 You can read about this in the eCookbook PDF… but it’s much easier if you watch it on the video.

-And there are 27 more videos waiting for you inside!
-The retail value for this collection is $751, but the courage and confidence these videos will give you is absolutely priceless.
+The retail value for this collection is $21, but the courage and confidence these videos will give you is absolutely priceless.

 FREE BONUS Softcover Print Cookbook

 "Cultured Dairy & Basic Cheese"